ORIF - lag screw (epiphysis); ORIF - compression plate (metaphysis)

 At the posterior aspect of the knee lie the popliteal artery, nerve, and vein.
 It must be borne in mind that these structures can be damaged by the injury or can be damaged by the surgeon during the reconstruction.

-The approach must adequately expose the articular surface of the distal femoral condyle.
-Reduction aids that are helpful include:
+The chosen approach must adequately expose the articular surface of the distal femoral condyle.

 A 5.0 mm or 6.0 mm Schanz pin in the medial and/or lateral femoral condyle to act as a joystick.